Plotting in R with ggplot2

 There are a world of geoms

-An overview of geoms and thier arguments can be found in the ggplot2 documentation or within the ggplot2 quick reference guides.
+An overview of geoms and their arguments can be found in the ggplot2 documentation or within the ggplot2 quick reference guides.

 Aesthetics